GEOframeOMSProjects/OMS_FreeThaw1D/README.md

 - In the console setting, select the panel Run and set the Java path to the previously installed JDK.
 The Java path can be
 ![Alt text](Jupyter_Notebook/image/java_path.png?raw=true "Title")

+## OMS from Docker
+Please refers to the guidelines at https://hub.docker.com/r/omslab/oms/.
+Please use the version `0.3_py3`.

+# Project documentation
+In the folder Jupyter_Notebook` you can find
+- `\_README.ipynb` containing a description of the folder structure
+- `00_FreeThaw1D.ipynb` containing a detailed descritption of this OMS project.

 # Acknowledgements